-The Company files a consolidated federal tax return with other Wipro group companies in the U.S. and records its share of the consolidated federal tax expense on a separate return basis.
-The Company's income tax provision for the year ended December 31 consisted of the following:
+The Company files a consolidated federal tax return with other Wipro group companies in the U.S. and records its share of the consolidated federal tax expense/(benefit) on a separate return basis.
+The Company's income tax provision for the year ended December 31, 2023 and 2022, consisted of the following: